grandeurdev/arduino-sdk/README.md

 ## Device

 Device class exposes the functions of the device API.
-It generally handles your device's data on Grandeur Cloud like: updating device variables on the Cloud, pulling variables from the Cloud, listening for cloud updates in your device variables, and so on.
+It generally handles your device's data on Grandeur like: updating device variables on Grandeur, pulling variables from Grandeur, listening for cloud updates in your device variables, and so on.

 It exposes the following functions: